 Name: 张鸿琳 Student ID: 2019012137

 “I’m not good at Chinese .
 But I like studying Chinese .”
 Zackberg said in Tsinghua on October 22 , 2014 .
 Though varieties of technologies which help us to translate are invented nowadays , it’s still of great importance to learn other foreign languages .
 First of all , learning other languages offers us an opportunity to know more cultural knowledge with regard to countries using that language .
-Equipped with the capability of speaking foreign language , we can get rid of translating technology and dive into the personal connections with foreigners while on a trip abroad or in our daily life .
-At the same time , learning foreign language also make us accept knowledge faster for getting over the language barrier and hence broaden our horizons .
+Equipped with the capability of speaking foreign language , we can get rid of translating technology and dive into personal connections with foreigners while on a trip abroad or in our daily life .
+At the same time , learning a foreign language also make us accept knowledge faster for getting over the language barrier and hence broaden our horizons .
 On top of that , it has impacts on our brain as well .
-According to a research conducted by a research group from Canada in 2010 , those who can speak more than one language are tend to suffer from Alzheimers Disease five years later on average than those who can’t .
-The switch between two languages seem to reinforce the executive functions of brain , said Giovanna Bubbico , the first author of this research .
-Last but not least , learning foreign language may guarantee you a rise in wages .
+According to a research conducted by a research group from Canada in 2010 , those who can speak more than one language tend to suffer from Alzheimers Disease five years later on average than those who can’t .
+The switch between two languages seems to reinforce the executive functions of brain , said Giovanna Bubbico , the first author of this research .
+Last but not least , learning a foreign language may guarantee you a rise in wages .
 Language expert and CEO Ryan McMunn stated that learning a second language boosts your salary anywhere from 10-15% .
 The reasons for the rise are clear .
-On the one hand , job seekers that come with being able to speak a foreign language are tend to stand out from the crowd and therefore catch the attention of hiring managers .
+On the one hand , job seekers that come with being able to speak a foreign language tend to stand out from the crowd and therefore catch the attention of hiring managers .
 In fact , 9 out of 10 European recruiters consider bilingualism critical to hiring new employees .
 Similarly , the chances are good that an employee equipped with ability to speak foreign language gets promoted .
-All in all , learning a foreign language would never be out of date and is a platform with better vision .
+All in all , learning a foreign language would never be out of date and could provide a platform with a better vision .